asphub/nitro-ng-components/README.md

 # Nitro Angular Components Library
-Nitro is an upcoming Angular Components Library, which helps developer to integrate Angular components easily and are built with fully customizable options.
+Nitro is an Angular Components Library, which helps developer to integrate Angular components easily and are built with fully customizable options.

 # Nitro OTP